 If you are looking for independent film funding, you are not alone.
-Each day, I get at least one or two emails from well meaning filmmakers asking if I know of any websites that gives filmmakers access to prospective film investors.
+Every day, I get at least one or two emails from well meaning filmmakers asking if I know of any websites that gives filmmakers access to prospective film investors.

 Doing my own Google search for “Independent Film Funding” resulted in a slew of sites promising to make your dreams come true (for a price).
-So in the spirit of helping you avoid film funding scams, here are my top three red flags:
+So in the spirit of helping you avoid indie film funding scams, here are my top three red flags:

 If so, you’re well on your way to talking the talk.
 And to address the first point of this article – I’m sure there are more than a few legitimate websites out there for filmmakers seeking funding.
 But there is still one predominate resource for money that happens to be incredibility relevant.
 It’s the rich people in your personal network.

 One easy way to find potential investors is through cold calling.
 When I first started, I looked for the biggest businesses in my home town.
 Then I found out who owned the business.
 After that, I called the person directly and asked to meet.
-Some of the people I met with back then have become good friends and trusted advisers.
-And now, when I have an idea for a pitch, I pitch it to them.
+I repeated this process over and over.
+Some of the people I met with back then have become friends and trusted advisers.
+And now, when I have an idea for a pitch, I can pitch it to them.

 With that said, here is a film funding resource that will help you seek out and find prospective investors.
 Additionally, here are dozens of film funding articles.
 And finally, make sure to read this interview with my buddy Tom Malloy.